How do I get a camping permit?

 Where are the campsites located and how do I find them when I am on the river?

 The National Park Service has established 20 primitive and 2 primitive group campsites on this stretch of river.
-Campsite locations are indicated on the "St. Croix River Map 8: Highway 8 to Osceola." and "St. Croix River Map 9: Osceola to High Bridge."
-These maps are also available at visitor centers, at some landings, and at authorized businesses renting equipment to paddle or float on the St. Croix.
+Campsite locations are indicated on the "St. Croix River Map 8: Highway 8 to Osceola Landing" and "St. Croix River Map 9: Osceola Landing to the High Bridge" These maps are also available at visitor centers, at some landings, and at authorized businesses renting equipment to paddle or float on the St. Croix.

 Brown signs with a white campsite symbol and the campsite's river mile indicate the locations of the campsites on the river.
 Metal fire rings are provided.
 Dead and down wood may be collected for campfires except from islands.
 Possession of firewood that originates more than 50 miles from the Riverway is prohibited.